twitchfy/twitchfy-docs/src/content/docs/api/chatbot/classes/ChatBotMessageManager.md

 title: "ChatBotMessageManager"
 ---

-The message manager of the chatobot.
+The message manager of the chatbot.

 ## Extends